jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - Lower living costs with faster adoption of innovations
 - Transform ideological divisions into technological collaboration

-Whether you are a business owner, policymaker, or someone seeking deeper insight into the human condition, _Techvolution_ is an essential new framework for understanding our rapidly changing world.
+Whether you are a business owner, policymaker, or someone seeking deeper insight into the human condition, _Techvolution_ is an essential new framework for understanding our transforming society.
 With this new paradigm, you will emerge with a profound new perspective on your place in history and the extraordinary future that awaits us as self-aware technological beings.

 ## Inner Flap